w3c/market-data-odrl-profile/discussions/2020-08-05/topics.md

 **Report:** The debtor provides a report to the creditor on a relevant state of the world (defined by the action scope) usually on a regular basis.

+See the full definitions: [New Terms to Vote On](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/NewTerms.md#to-vote)

 *"Usually on a one-off basis:" Is frequency the right differentiator between these Notify and Report?*

 Possibilitites: